Microsoft releases 'refined' Windows, revs up developers

 The response from the thousands of developers at the conference in San Francisco was broadly positive, although attendees tend to be Windows die-hards.

-Part of Microsoft's problem has been persuading developers to create apps for Windows 8 and the little-used Windows Phone, given that almost all smartphone and tablet owners are using Apple's iOS or Google's Android system.
+Part of Microsoft's problem has been persuading developers to create apps for Windows 8 and the little-used Windows Phone, given that almost all smartphone and tablet users are accessible with Apple's iOS or Google's Android system.

-Microsoft also said Wednesday that Facebook Inc had finally agreed to work on an app especially for Windows, which should be available this autumn.
-That is one factor that attract the more than 1 billion Facebook users to Windows-based tablets.
+Microsoft made a big leap on Wednesday by announcing that Facebook Inc has finally agreed to work on an app especially for Windows, which should be available this autumn.
+That is one factor that might help attract the more than 1 billion Facebook users to Windows-based tablets.

 "I feel like Microsoft can actually seriously compete in the mobile ecosystem now," said Manav Mishra, director of engineering at the Barnes & Noble Inc unit that makes apps for its Nook e-reader.
 "Windows 8.1 finishes the journey Windows 8 started and I think it evens the playing field for Microsoft quite a bit, which wasn't the case before."